Penghu Aquarium

 The Penghu Aquarium (澎湖水族館 (澎湖水族馆, Pēnghú Shuǐzúguǎn)) is a public aquarium in Baisha Township, Penghu County, Taiwan.

 History

 The aquarium was established in 1997 to enable the Fisheries Research Institute to study local marine ecology.

 Architecture

 The aquarium covers 2 hectares of land.
 The main building is surrounded by gardens and sculptures of various types of marine creatures.
 The building is a two-story building with three main sections, consisting of a seashore exhibition area, a reef exhibition area and an ocean exhibition area.
 There is also an underwater tunnel with a walkway encased in glass.
 The main architect for this building, Barney Thorne, engineered the huge fish tank inside which houses a large variety of exotic fish.

 Exhibition

-The aquariumis home to over two hundred species of fish from water within 800 km radius of Baisha covering Taiwan Strait and South China Sea.
+The aquarium is home to over two hundred species of fish, taken from water within a 800 km radius of Baisha, covering the Taiwan Strait and South China Sea.